openpaperdatasetcode/MethodRelocationRefactoringEngineTesting/README.md

 **2 IntelliJ IDEA**

-•Open IntelliJ IDEA, click File > Open in the top menu bar (or Import Project for the initial startup interface).
+• Open IntelliJ IDEA, click File > Open in the top menu bar (or Import Project for the initial startup interface).

-•Select the reproduction package/plugin project folder in the cloned repository and click OK.
+• Select the reproduction package/plugin project folder in the cloned repository and click OK.

-•In the import prompt, select Import project from external model (if needed) or keep the default, and click Next until the end.
+• In the import prompt, select Import project from external model (if needed) or keep the default, and click Next until the end.

-•Go to File > Project Structure > Project SDK, select JDK 17 as the project SDK, and click Apply > OK.
+• Go to File > Project Structure > Project SDK, select JDK 17 as the project SDK, and click Apply > OK.

-•Wait for IntelliJ IDEA to index the project and download relevant dependencies.
+• Wait for IntelliJ IDEA to index the project and download relevant dependencies.

 ###• Open dataset：[Dataset](https://github.com/openpaperdatasetcode/MethodRelocationRefactoringEngineTesting/tree/main/Datasets).

+##  **3.SkeletonGeneration**

+• Open PyCharm and locate the randomSeclectFeature.py file in the project explorer.

+• Right-click anywhere in the editor area and select Run 'randomSeclectFeature'.